sn-lp/dublin-bikes-project/README.md

 ## Unit Tests

 The tests folder contains python unit tests.
-To execute all the tests run the following command: `python3 -m unittest` To execute only one specific test: `python3 -m unittest tests.'file_name'.'method_name'`
+To execute all the tests run the following command: `python3 -m pytest` To execute only one specific test: `python3 -m pytest tests.'file_name'.'method_name'`

 ## Config File